wombleton/gitlaw-nz/acts/W/Wellington Regional Water Board Act 1972.md

     (3) The publication in the _Gazette_ of any bylaw purporting to be made under this section shall be sufficient evidence that it has been duly made and approved under this section, in the absence of proof to the contrary.

-    (4) Every person who commits a breach of any bylaw made under this section shall be liable on summary conviction to a fine not exceeding $200\.
+    (4) Every person who commits a breach of any bylaw made under this section shall be liable on conviction to a fine not exceeding $200\.

-    Section 110(2): amended, on 1 April 1988, by [section 8][149] of the Ministry of Works and Development Abolition Act 1988 (1988 No 42).
+    Section 110(2): amended, on 1 April 1988, by [section 8][150] of the Ministry of Works and Development Abolition Act 1988 (1988 No 42).

+    Section 110(4): amended, on 1 July 2013, by [section 413][147] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 111 Reserves and Domains Act 1953 not to apply